GLVis/glvis-js/README.md

 Using [Emscripten](https://emscripten.org/index.html) GLVis can be built as a JavaScript & WebAssembly library.

+A full-featured web GLVis is available at https://glvis.org/live with documentation available [here](live/README.md).

 ## Using a pre-built version of the _glvis.js_ library